harryfrzz/hazel/README.md

 - macOS 13.0 or later

-## Contributions
+## Feedback

-I’d love to hear your thoughts and feel free to contribute if you’d like! ❤️
+I’d love to hear your thoughts and feedback!
+If you like Hazel, consider giving the repo a ⭐️

 ## Credits
-Special thanks to the original artist for the app icon used in Hazel ✨
+Special thanks to the original artist for the app icon used in Hazel ❤️
 <br></br>
 Pinterest: https://in.pinterest.com/kyurakatsuya/
 <br></br>